cert-manager/cert-manager/GOVERNANCE.md

 > Dear maintainers, I'd like us to reach an agreement on the following matter using lazy consensus: [...]
 > - 🧑‍💻 Participants: @cert-manager-maintainers
 > - 📢 Deadline: April 3rd, 2023 23:59 UTC
-> - 🚨 Note: to speed up the process, you may answer with a :+1: or a comment stating that your are lazy to help reach consensus before the deadline.
+> - 🚨 Note: to speed up the process, you may answer with a :+1: or a comment stating that you are lazy to help reach consensus before the deadline.

-Any non-agreements with regards to the decision can be posted as comments on the Slack message or to the email thread.
+Any disagreements with regards to the decision must be posted as a comment on the Slack message or to the email thread along with an explanation of why.
+Disagreements posted without justification will not be considered.

 ### Stepping Down as a Maintainer